sample notary statement sample notary statement

 Including Necessary Details

 A comprehensive notary statement includes essential elements to establish authenticity and legality.
 It must contain the notary’s full name, commission number, and jurisdiction, presented within the notary seal.
-The signer’s identity should be verified through valid ID, accompanied by the notary’s signature and date.
+The signer’s identity should be verified through a valid ID, accompanied by the notary’s signature and date.
 The statement concludes with a clear acknowledgment or jurat clause, confirming the signer’s presence and understanding before the notary.
 These components guarantee the statement’s legality and trustworthiness.

 Common Mistakes to Avoid